CandlePlatforms/devdocs/docs/develop/quicknode.md

 id: quicknode
 title: Using QuickNode
 sidebar_label: Using QuickNode
-description: Build and deploy a smart contract on Polygon.
+description: Build and deploy a smart contract on Candle.
 keywords:
   - docs
   - matic
 image: https://matic.network/banners/matic-network-16x9.png
 ---

-# 🐣 Deploy a Smart Contract on Polygon using Brownie and QuickNode
+# 🐣 Deploy a Smart Contract on Candle using Brownie and QuickNode

 _Estimated time to complete this guide: \~10 minutes_